GEOS-ESM/GEOSgcm_GridComp/GEOSagcm_GridComp/GEOSphysics_GridComp/GEOSsurface_GridComp/Utils/Raster/preproc/issm/README.txt

 sbatch generate_issm_bcs.sh

-Data is currently read from: /discover/nobackup/agstubbl/ISSM/data/ That directory is organized into AIS (Antarctica) and GRIS (Greenland) subdirectories.
+Data is read from: /discover/nobackup/projects/gmao/bcs_shared/preprocessing_bcs_inputs/landice/issm/v1/ That directory is organized into AIS (Antarctica) and GRIS (Greenland) subdirectories.

-Output is currently stored here (for reference):
+Output is currently archived here:
-/discover/nobackup/agstubbl/ISSM/geos_bcs/
+/discover/nobackup/projects/gmao/bcs_shared/make_bcs_inputs/landice/issm/v1/

+There is only one resolution for v1 ISSM BCs, ISSM_ME23083_N34534_AIS_GRIS.
 The domain naming convention (ISSM_ME*_N*...) is described below.

 The script finds all subdirectories containing files of the form: